skyflowapi/skyflow-iOS/SkyflowFlowVault/README.md

 ### Update data from Elements
 When the form is ready to submit, call the `collect(options?)` method on the container object.
 The `options` parameter takes a object of optional parameters as shown below:
 - `additionalFields`: A `SkyflowFlowVault.AdditionalFields` object - non-PCI records to update or insert into the vault alongside whatever's collected from the mounted elements.
-- `upsert`: An array of `SkyflowFlowVault.UpsertOption` objects to support upsert while collecting data from Skyflow elements.
+- `upsert`: An array of `SkyflowFlowVault.UpsertOptions` objects to support upsert while collecting data from Skyflow elements.
 Each option specifies the `tableName`, the `uniqueColumns` used to match existing records, and an optional `updateType` (`UpdateType.UPDATE` merges the new fields into the matched record, `UpdateType.REPLACE` replaces it).

 ```swift
 // Non-PCI records